 A. Projects may range in duration anywhere from a few months to approximately one-and-a-half years.
 If a project is longer than this, the Commission may approve support for Year One, and in principle for the remaining years, pending successful outcome of Year One of the project.
-In this case re-submission of a request for support for each successive year will be necessary.
+In this case the grantee must submit a new application for each successive year.

 Q. When should the project begin?

-A. The project start date should be within the same calendar year as the grant application date of July 1.
+A. The project start date should be within 12 months of the grant application date of July 1.
 However, the project may continue into the following year.

 Q. What is the amount of the “average” grant?
 How much can I ask for?

 A. There is no meaningful “average” for an award.
-Rather than asking how much the Commission will support and then building a budget to meet a targeted figure, it is better that an applicant itemize a realistic budget based on the needs of the project as fully described in the project narrative.
-For more information about JUSFC grants, please visit www.usaspending.gov
+It is recommended that the the applicant itemize a realistic budget based on the needs of the project as fully described in the project narrative.
+For more information about projects funded by JUSFC grants, please visit www.usaspending.gov

 Q. What budget items does the Commission support?

-A. Costs that the Commission will consider are expenses associated with a project including but not necessarily limited to: salary and benefits; travel expenses (on U.S. flag carriers); direct project administrative costs; dissemination costs; and work-shop or conference expenses.
-As a general rule, the Commission does not fund hardware, or equipment costs, or costs related to the preparation and submission of the grant application.
+A. JUSFC considers expenses associated with a project, including but not necessarily limited to: salary and benefits; travel expenses (on U.S. flag carriers); direct project administrative costs; dissemination or outreach costs; and work-shop or conference expenses.
+As a general rule, JUSFC does not fund hardware, or equipment costs, or costs related to the preparation and submission of the grant application.